Posted by

 15A Charging: Very compatible.
 Depending on the variant (19.2kWh or 24kWh), you’re looking at 7 to 9 hours for a full charge.

-A 3-hour "top-up" after a 40km grocery run is all most families will ever need.
 The Strength: It has a usable boot and five doors, making it much more practical for carrying both kids and bags simultaneously.

 Expected to hit Indian roads in mid-to-late 2026, the Inster is for the family that wants "small" but refuses to compromise on "luxury" and tech.